eMoflon/kaleidoscope-zoo/README.md

   - In Eclipse: Go to ```Window->Preferences->General->Workspace```
   - Change the text file encoding to 'Other: UTF-8'

+## Showcases

+### Install required plugins:
+1. Install the latest version of Xtend: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/
+2. Install the latest version of Xtext: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/r

+Make sure you enable "contact all update sites" in the update manager so all dependencies are automatically installed.

+### Setup steps:

+1. Go to ```File/Import.../Team/Team Project Set```, check URL and enter in and import this PSF file: https://raw.githubusercontent.com/eMoflon/kaleidoscope-zoo/master/showcase/ShowcaseProjectSet.psf
+2. Run one of the Showcase projects as Eclipse Application
+3. Add a new project called ```New Showcase [First/Second/Third] Project```

 ## BX Demonstrator

 ### Install required plugins: